 This DIY Christmas nativity stable is a fun Christmas craft for kids and adults made with popsicle sticks.
 Use this cute wooden nativity stable to make a homemade Christmas nativity scene!
+(First published November 17, 2016; this post is updated and republished to improve the content.)

 Learn how to make a wooden nativity stable with popsicle craft sticks for Christmas!
-Making a popsicle stick nativity stable is a fun Christmas craft for kids and adults!
-Toddlers, preschoolers, and kindergarteners will need help from a parent, caregiver, or teacher–while older children and teens might be able to complete this festive DIY Christmas decor project from start to finish on their own.
-We use our DIY nativity stable as an element in our Stone Advent Calendar, but it also makes a lovely wooden stable for a Christmas nativity scene.
-You might also enjoy meaningful Christmas traditions for a magical holiday season.
+Making a popsicle stick nativity stable with family members or Sunday school is a fun Christmas craft for kids and adults!
+Toddlers, preschoolers, and kindergarteners will need help from a parent, caregiver, or teacher to make this popsicle stick nativity stable craft.
+But older children and teens might be able to complete this festive DIY Christmas decor project from start to finish on their own.

 Related: Best Christmas Art Projects